-- a.
-Routine inspection shall be done to check and identify if there are any deficiencies, troubles or problems in solar facilities, structures, appurtenances and equipment so as to reasonably assure safe operation as well as confirm that maintenance is being adequately performed; - b.
-Inspection shall be performed immediately after any unusual event such as large floods, earthquakes, sabotage and other natural calamities; - Inspection results shall be properly evaluated and the corresponding action plans, as deemed applicable, shall be developed and implemented; and - d.
+a.
+Routine inspection shall be done to check and identify if there any deficiency, trouble or problem in hydropower facilities, structures, appurtenances and equipment so as to reasonably assure safe operation as well as confirm that maintenance is being adequately performed;

+- b.
+Inspection shall be performed immediately after any unusual event such as large floods, earthquakes and sabotage; - c.
+Inspection results shall be properly evaluated and corresponding action plans, as deemed applicable, shall be developed and implemented; and - d.
 The conduct of inspection including the result and action plan shall be recorded, documented and monitored accordingly.